ramblingsofadev/docs/contributing.md

 All trait names:

 * Must be Pascal case, eg `ListValidator`
-* Must be NOT use `T`, `Trait`, or any other word in the name that implies it is a trait
+* Must be not use `T`, `Trait`, or any other word in the name that implies it is a trait